 Make sure leaching catch basins contain no outlet pipes.
 The only pipe that is allowed in a leaching catch basin is an inlet pipe from an off-line deep sump catch basin paired with that leaching catch basin.
 Seal all pipe joints.

+Site Criteria

+Maximum distance of flow in driveway, parking lot, or road to leaching catch basin: Not to exceed 350 feet.

+Building foundation minimum of 10 feet.

+All other general rules for criteria for infiltration specified in Table 2-1 of the Stormwater Handbook apply.

 Construction

 Install construction barriers around the excavation area to prevent access by pedestrians.
 Use diversions and other erosion control practices up -slope of the leaching catch basin to prevent runoff from entering the site before catch basins are complete.
 Stabilize the surrounding area and any established outlet.
 Put controls in place to prevent any drainage from being discharged to the leaching catch basin until the contributing drainage area is fully stabilized.
 Remove all temporary structures after the contributing drainage area and vegetation is stabilized.